kunpaoo/tacodoggo.github.io/README.md

 # tacodoggo.github.io
-itc assignments
+"introduction to computing" assignments

-this repository is for academic purposes :D
+this repository is for academic purposes only :D